Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 Major subroutines are named /fulmov/, /fulmv2/, /drmove/, /drmov2/, /cfpsol/, /escorr/.
 The correction to the longitudinal part of the electric field is made in /escorr/.
-Although the Poisson equation for the electric field is to be solved only initially, it is actually not true in the numerical coding of the Maxwell equation (see Ref.
+Although the Poisson equation for the electric field is to be solved only initially, it is actually not true in the Maxwell equation since numerical errors accumulate in time (see Ref.
 1 and Ref.
 2).
 Supporting subroutines are /partpc/, /partdk/ and /srimp1/-/srimp4/.
 Important blocks of these subroutines are explained as comments.
 Two additional files are necessary, the paramer file param_A13A.h and the configure file rec_3d13A.